 2. Print a copy of the Submatriculation Form and see the Master’s Program Director, Dr. Dustin Brisson, to discuss coursework.
 The Undergraduate Chair must sign the Submatriculation Form if courses are to be double-counted between the Master's and undergraduate degrees.*More information on required signatures in Step 4.

-3. Fill out a Graduate Application and pay the $80 application fee.
+3. Fill out a Graduate Application and pay the $90 application fee.
 Required sections on the online application: Personal Information, Program Information, Undergraduate College/University, Additional Information, and a brief Personal Statement.
 Upload an unofficial transcript, resume, and if you wish, writing samples/research papers.
-Have two of your professors write recommendation letters for you using the links on the online application or by sending letters directly to the Master’s Program Director at firstname.lastname@example.org.
-One letter must be from your primary research advisor.
+Have two of your professors write recommendation letters for you using the links on the online application.
+One letter must be from your Master's thesis advisor.

 4.Take your Submatriculation Form to an Assistant Dean for Advising (College Advising Office- 120 Cohen Hall) to be signed.
 You must then submit it to the Master’s Program Director in Room 209 of Leidy Laboratories.
 The Master’s Program Director will obtain the Graduate Group Chair's signature and turn in the form to the Graduate Division of Arts and Sciences